-Data Control Tower (DCT) is an enabling Delphix platform that introduces a data mesh to unify data governance, automation, and compliance across all applications and cloud platforms.
+Data Control Tower (DCT) is an enabling Delphix platform that introduces a data mesh to centralize data management, automation, and compliance across all applications and cloud platforms.

-Data governance is achieved through operational control and visibility of test data across multicloud applications, databases, environments, and releases.
+Central data management is achieved through operational control and visibility of test data across multicloud applications, databases, environments, and releases.
 DCT brings data cataloging, tagging, and data access controls for central governance of all enterprise data, while providing the right data at the right time to development teams.